LAW 3527 - Law and Justice Internship

 Course Learning OutcomesOn successful completion of this course students will be able to

-- Undertake self-directed research in public law, analyse and synthesise public law information and materials.
+- Undertake self-directed research in law, analyse and synthesise legal information and materials.

-- Apply public law to complex practical issues, and critique the operation of public law from a policy perspective.
+- Apply law to complex practical issues, and critique the operation of law from a policy perspective.

 - Structure and sustain concise and cohesive written arguments for a legal audience.